2018 Pakn Treger Translation Issue

-The 2017 Pakn Treger Translation Issue is available on our site here (all pieces are linked below) or you can download it as an e-book to your Kindle, iPad, or Nook:
+The 2018 Pakn Treger Translation Issue is available on our site here (all pieces are linked below) or you can download it as an e-book to your Kindle, Nook, Kobo, or iPad:

 Director of Collections Initiatives